 Vector Control Program

 The San Diego County Vector Control Program (VCP) is a countywide program that monitors vectors and the diseases that they carry.
-A "vector" is an animal or insect capable of transmitting the causative agent of human disease.
-"Vector" also includes eye gnats.
+A "vector" is an insect or other animal that can spread disease to humans.
 Some examples of vectors in San Diego County are mosquitoes, ticks and rats.

 The VCP protects public health by surveying for diseases carried by vectors, reducing people's exposure to vectors and human diseases, responding to public requests for vector inspections, and educating the public about mosquitoes and other vectors to help residents protect themselves from the diseases vectors can carry.

 Rabies Submission Form